Ginja In Obidos – The Cherry Liqueur

 Ginja in Obidos (or “Ginginha”) is a famous Portuguese cherry liqueur.
 Sour cherries are added to brandy to soak.
 Sugar is added and sometimes other things for additional flavour (e.g. cinnamon, cloves).
 While the recipe is pretty simple, the taste varied quite a bit based on individual secret recipes.

 When we walked the streets of Lisbon, we found Ginja stores.
 The bottles they sold said it was Ginja from Obidos.
-But everyone told us we needed to have Ginja in Obidos.
+But everyone told us we needed to have Ginja when we visited Obidos.
 It was served in Obidos in chocolate cups!
 David would not miss trying Ginja when we stayed in the walled city of Obidos.

 Come For The Ginja In Chocolate Cups

 When we checked into our hotel for our stay in Obidos, there was a decanter of Ginja waiting in our room.
 It was re-filled every night.
-We would not have to go far for Ginja in Obidos.
+We would not have to go far for Ginja.
 It was a perfect treat on the patio looking at the city walls.

 As we wandered the streets of Obidos there was Ginja everywhere.
 We could have it straight or in dark chocolate cups.

 Our hotel directed us to the Bar IBN Errik Rex for the “best” Ginja.
 We started our tasting like tourists with chocolate cups.
 The Ginja was very good – less syrupy and sweet than others we tried.